tanisharajgor/tanisharajgor/README.md

 Hello there! 👋

-I'm Tanisha, a Data Science & Business Administration major at Northeastern University.
-Previously, I have developed solutions for Accenture and AI4ALL, as well as conducted deep-learning focused research projects presented at MIT, Junior Humanities Science Symposium, and the National Henry Ford Invention Convention.
+I'm Tanisha, Data Science Student at Northeastern University, with a love for Machine Learning, Software Development, Mixed Reality, and Astronomy.

-I aspire to leverage analytical/statistical skills in Machine Learning and Artificial Intelligence to make systems more efficient, accessible, and innovative.
+Previously, I have developed solutions for Accenture, FM Global, Boston University, and the Center for Design, as well as conducted software engineering and deep-learning focused research projects presented at MIT, Junior Humanities Science Symposium, and the National Henry Ford Invention Convention — focused on making systems more efficient, accessible, and innovative.

-Currently, I’m working as a Data Science Intern at FM Global and a Junior Developer for the Center of Design.
+I'm currently a Systems Software Developer for AerospaceNU and Northeastern Electric Racing, as well as a Discrete Mathematics Teaching Assistant.

 <details>
 <summary>More about me! 👩🏻‍💻</summary>